scrapy-plugins/scrapy-playwright/README.md

   by awaiting the `Page.close` coroutine.
 * Be careful about leaving pages unclosed, as they count towards the limit set by `PLAYWRIGHT_MAX_PAGES_PER_CONTEXT`.
+When passing `playwright_include_page=True`, make sure you always close pages in callbacks, as said in the previous point.
-When passing `playwright_include_page=True`, it's recommended to set a Request errback to make sure pages are closed even if a request fails (if `playwright_include_page=False` or unset, pages are automatically closed upon encountering an exception).
+  It's also recommended to set a Request errback to make sure pages are closed even if a request fails (if `playwright_include_page=False` or unset, pages are automatically closed upon encountering an exception).
 * Any network operations resulting from awaiting a coroutine on a `Page` object